- Publications and resources

 Chris holds a PPL(A) and has no multi-crew operational experience.
 He completes training and passes the flight test for the Citation Mustang single-pilot type rating (C510SP).
 Note: the C510 can be operated single-pilot and multi-pilot, according to its type certificate.

 Chris is now authorised to operate the C510 as a single-pilot operation.
-If Chris wants to operate the aircraft in a multi-crew operation, he can do so from 1 September 2014 until 31 August 2015.
-If he wants to operate the C510 multi-crew from 1 September 2015, he needs to complete MCC training.
+If Chris wants to operate the aircraft in a multi-crew operation, he needs to complete MCC training.

 Charlie holds a PPL(A) and a C510 type rating (note this is a multi-crew type rating—the single-pilot type rating is C510SP).
 The flight test for the rating was conducted as a multi-crew operation.